Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

-The following definition is convenient. \begin{defn} A mathematical zeolite in two (resp. three) dimensions is a crystal framework $\C$ in the plane (resp. $\bR^3$) consisting of congruent triangles (resp. congruent tetrahedra), each pair of which intersect disjointly or at a common vertex, or edge, or face, and such that every vertex is shared by two triangles (resp. tetrahedra). \end{defn}

-One can view the frameworks of material and mathematical zeolites at the databases \cite{zeo-1}, \cite{zeo-2} respectively.
-Of particular interest are the material zeolites, which are denoted by an upper case triple, such as ~FAU, ~PAU, ~SOD, RWY, ... , these often being a mnemonic for a material group indicator (faujasite, paulingite, sodalite, \dots , etc.).
-We write $\C_{{\rm XYZ}}$ for the mathematical zeolite framework associated with the material zeolite ~XYZ when the geometry is unequivocal, as is the case for the cubic form of ~SOD~ for example (see below).
-Note that while the databases often highlight the framework formed by "$T$ atoms" at the tetrahedral centres (each being $4$-coordinated with neighbour $T$ atoms), we identify the tetrahedral net framework, corresponding to $O$ atoms as vertices.

-{\bf Example (a): The regular 4-ring framework.} A fundamental $2d$ zeolite $\C_a$ is determined by the four-pointed star indicated in Figure 4.
-It is an instructive example in that it is sufficiently simple that one can deduce its RUM spectrum and also its polynomial $p_{\C_a}(z,w)$ from infinitesimal arguments, by the band-limited arguments outlined in Section 5.2.
+{\bf Example (a): The regular 4-ring framework $\C_{\rm star}$.} This 2D zeolite is defined by translates of the regular 4-ring of equilateral triangles in Figure 6.
+It is sufficiently simple that one can deduce its RUM spectrum and its crystal polynomial $p_{\rm star}(z,w)$ from infinitesimal arguments.

-Note that there are four non-internal edges in the motif and so four rows of $\Phi_\C(z,w)$ will carry monomials.
+For a motif we may take $F_e$ to consist of the edges of the $12$-edged star and take $F_v$ to be the set of four vertices of the square together with the westward and southern vertex.
+The four edges in the motif incident to the external vertices (north and eastward) provide four rows of the $12$ by $12$ matrix $\Phi_\C(z,w)$ each of which carries simple monomials (either $z$ or $w$ or their conjugates).
 Thus $p_\C(z,w)$ has total degree at most $4$.
-One can show that there are infinitesimal flexes of the finite subframeworks as indicated in Figures 3 and 4.
-The top and bottom vertices of each are fixed by the flex.
-Each flex extends by horizontal periodicity to a band-limited infinitesimal flex.
-In the former case there is two step horizontal periodicity while in the latter case there is strict horizontal periodicity although the band is two cells wide.
+One can identify band-limited infinitesimal flexes as indicated in Figures 6 and 7.
+Here the top and bottom vertices of each are fixed and there is horizontal periodic extension to a band-limited infinitesimal flex.
+In the former case there is two-step horizontal periodicity while in the latter case there is strict horizontal periodicity although the band is two cells wide.